-- ▶ Manifest file The DNA Amplicon analysis module requires at least one manifest file.
-The manifest file is provided with either your custom assay (CAT) or from the Illumina website depending on the library kit used for the run. - ▶ Reference genome-The DNA Amplicon analysis module requires the reference genome specified in the manifest file.
+- Manifest file The DNA Amplicon analysis module requires at least one manifest file.
+The manifest file is provided with either your custom assay (CAT) or from the Illumina website depending on the library kit used for the run. - Reference genome The DNA Amplicon analysis module requires the reference genome specified in the manifest file.
 The reference genome provides variant annotations and sets the chromosome sizes in the BAM output files. - Annotation files-The DNA Amplicon analysis module requires the latest Illumina-provided annotation files.
 Using older annotations or annotations from any other source will result in failure during the annotation workflow.
-For the latest annotation files, see the Local Run Manager Downloads page.
+For the latest annotation files, see the Local Run Manager page on the Illumina website.